 But SkunkLock adds another layer of security.
 If a thief does compromise the SkunkLock, that’s not the end of the story.
 Because a cloud of noxious gas will hopefully drive them away without your bike!

-That’s presuming that they’d be prepared to test a lock that expels noxious gas the first place!
+That’s presuming that they’d be prepared to test a bike lock that expels noxious gas in the first place!

-We of course, are not bound by such constraints!
-So let’s look at those three layers of security in a bit more detail.
+We, of course, are not bound by such constraints!
+So let’s review those three layers of security in a bit more detail.

 1. Psychological Security

 Visually, the SkunkLock is a beast!
-It's got a a 24 mm shackle, a 43 mm thick body, and it weighs 3.92lb (1.77kg).
+It's got a 24 mm shackle, a 43 mm thick body, and it weighs 3.92lb (1.77 kg).
 It certainly looks very imposing and secure.

 Obviously, psychological security is very much secondary to how secure it really is (physically).
-But we shouldn’t discount the number of thieves that will leave it alone, just because it looks tough.
+But we shouldn’t discount the deterrent factor and the number of thieves that will leave it alone, just because it looks tough.